G. B. A. Coker: Life

-A Saro, Coker was born in Lagos as the son of George Baptist Coker.
-He was educated at Olowogbowo Wesleyan Primary School, Lagos from 1924 to 1928 and he then attended Methodist Boys High School, Lagos from 1929 to 1931, he finished his secondary education as one of the foundational students of Igbobi College.
+Chief Coker was educated at Olowogbowo Wesleyan Primary School, Lagos from 1924 to 1928 and he then attended Methodist Boys' High School, Lagos from 1929 to 1931, he finished his secondary education as one of the foundational students of Igbobi College.
 Thereafter, he worked briefly as a civil servant and later as a teacher.
 He later proceeded to London to earn a law degree and was called to the bar in 1947.
 He obtained a Ph.D. in law in 1955.
-Coker had a lucrative law practice in Lagos before he was appointed to the bench of High Court of Lagos in 1958.
+Coker had a lucrative law practice in Lagos before he was appointed to the bench of the High Court of Lagos in 1958.

-In 1962, during a political crisis in the Western region of Nigeria, Coker was appointed by Moses Majekodunmi, the sole administrator of the region to chair a commission of enquiry into the affairs of some statutory corporations.
+In 1962, during a political crisis in the Western region of Nigeria, Coker was appointed by Moses Majekodunmi, the sole administrator of the region, to chair a commission of enquiry into the affairs of some statutory corporations.
 The commission was viewed by some as an instrument to discredit the Awolowo faction of the Action Group.
-However, in the final report of the enquiry, it found Awolowo culpable in the diversion of regional funds to finance the Action Group but exonerated Akintola, which made it easier for the latter to be reinstated as Premier of the region.
-He became a justice of the Nigerian Supreme Court in 1964.
-At the apex court, Coker was notable for his judgements in stay of execution pending judgement cases.
+However, in the final report of the enquiry, it found Awolowo culpable in the diversion of regional funds to finance the Action Group, but exonerated Akintola, which made it easier for the latter to be reinstated as Premier of the region.
+This became known as the Coker Commission Of Inquiry.

+The Coker Commission Of Inquiry issued a four-volume report detailing administrative excesses in the region.
+It reported misuse of public funds for private and political gain.
+This was not the case in the other two regions of North and East.
+The Governor of Northern Region Kashim Ibrahim died a poor man, and M.I Okpara, Premier of Eastern Region, despite all the industries he built could not build a single house for himself; but across the Niger, the Premier of Western Region, Awo, was already a millionaire in foreign currency.
+Money meant for government projects was diverted into private businesses such as news media (Tribune Newspapers), real estate, hotel management, and other business concerns of the Yoruba Leader.

+The Commissioners stated further that Awolowo’s scheme "was to build around him with money an empire financially formidable both in Nigeria and abroad-an empire in which dominance would be maintained by him by the power of the money which he had given out."

+September 22, 1962 - Awolowo was placed under house arrest due to the findings of the independent commission of inquiry.

+Coker became a justice of the Nigerian Supreme Court in 1964.
+At the Court, Coker was notable for his judgements in stay of execution pending judgement cases.
 Two notable cases of the nature were Vaswani v Savalakh and Utilgas Nigerian And Overseas Gas Co.
 Ltd.v.
 Pan African Bank Ltd.

 Coker was a member of the Methodist Church in Tinubu, Lagos.